-1604 at Bandera Rd. (surface intersections)
+Location Loop 1604 at Bandera Rd. (access road intersections)

-This project will convert the access road
+Description This project converted the access road

 intersections at Loop 1604 and Bandera Rd.
 (SH 16) from conventional

 intersections to a

 Turn" (DLT) intersection, also known as a "Continuous Flow"

 intersection.
-The project will also
+The project also

-add an additional left turn lane (for a total of three) on the
+added an additional left turn lane (for a total of three) on the

 southbound access road, dual right-turn lanes on both Loop 1604

-DLT will shift ("displace") traffic turning left from
+DLT shifts ("displaces") traffic turning left from

-Bandera to Loop 1604 in both directions to a new
+Bandera to Loop 1604 to a new

 parallel roadway on the outside of